-Achieving these goals is generally done by efficient use of energy, renewable energy, water conservation, the use of non-toxic and recycled materials, and the best sustainable home products.
+Achieving these goals is generally done by efficient use of energy, renewable energy, water conservation, the use of non-toxic and recycled materials, the best sustainable home products, and sustainable home builders.
 However, some sustainability definitions, especially those in recent years, have begun to include attributes that have to do with adaptation to changing conditions.

 Today there are many codes, standards, products, and expertise addressing “green buildings.